mmcdermott/running_literature_review/research_artifacts/Quick Hits Summaries.md

 # Research Paper Quick Hits
 This doc contains brief notes on _skimmed_ papers (no more than 20 min) per paper, which ultimately becomes a feeder into the more in depth notes in `README.md`.
+Papers are loosely organized into project/topic buckets.

 ### Acronyms
   1. WDTMT?: "What does this mean, technically?"